Meunier6969/Project-L3-S5-Smart-Library/README.md

 ### Core Features

 - **User Account Management**
-    - Account registration, login, profile management, and favorite books management.
+    - Account registration, login, profile management, and favorites management.
     - Client- and server-side validation for data accuracy and security.
     - Add and remove books from a favorites list.

 - **Book Listing**
-    - Display books according to the five categories mentioned above.
+    - Display books categorized into the five genres mentioned above.

 - **Search and Browse**
     - Search for books by title, author, or category.